Angelo Gregucci

-Angelo Adamo Gregucci (born 10 June 1964) is an Italian football manager and former player, currently head coach at Serie B club Sampdoria.
+Angelo Adamo Gregucci (born 10 June 1964) is an Italian football manager and former player.

 Playing career

 Born in San Giorgio Ionico, Province of Taranto, Gregucci started his playing career in 1981 with Taranto, before moving to Alessandria the following season, spending four seasons with the Piedmontese side.
 From 1986 to 1993, he played for Lazio, collecting a total of 187 Serie A appearances with the biancazzurri, being a mainstay for the Roman side.
 After a single season with Torino in 1993–94, he moved to Reggiana where he spent four seasons before retiring in 1998.